+The Company has developed a formal Code of Conduct (Code), which may be downloaded from the Company's website.
 The Code sets and creates awareness of the standard of conduct expected of Directors, officers, employees and contractors in carrying out their roles.

 The Company seeks to uphold a culture which maintains and enhances its reputation as a valued corporate citizen of the countries where it operates and an employer which personnel enjoy working for.
 The Code sets out policies in relation to various corporate and personal behaviours including safety, discrimination, the environment, communities, heritage, respecting the law, anti-corruption, interpersonal conduct, conflict of interest and alcohol and drugs.
 The Code's objective is to provide a benchmark for professional and personal behaviour throughout the Consolidated Entity, to safeguard the Consolidated Entity's reputation and to make clear the consequences of breaching the Code.
-The Board is informed of any material breaches of the Code.